 Songs written about Texas seem to have it all: love, heartache, adventure, and a ton of state pride.
-And, boy, are there are lot of them: back in 2003, the Austin Chronicle estimated that there were over 3,500 songs written about the Lone Star State.
+And, boy, are there are a lot of them with roughly 4,000 songs written about Texas.
 With tracks ranging from Ernest Tubb’s classic “Waltz Across Texas” to the more recent single “Travis County” by Gary Clark, Jr., we’re sure you’ll recognize some of these titles in our list of 50 famous Texas songs below.

 Historic Songs About Texas

-Texas has a long, storied history of country, folk and gospel music.
-Its regional anthem, Texas, Our Texas, dates back to 1924, while Texas A&M’s “Aggie War Hymn” has been linked back to World War I. Here are some of the most classic and important tracks that help define that state’s past.
+Texas has a long, storied history of traditional country, folk and gospel music.
+The Texas anthem, Texas, Our Texas, dates back to 1924, while Texas A&M’s “Aggie War Hymn” has been linked back to World War I. Here are some of the most classic and important tracks that help define that state’s past.

 - “Texas, Our Texas” by William J. Marsh